 The Profile Set chosen defines the logic that will be used to determine which columns or fields in the rule set contain sensitive information.
-A profile set may contain a set of search expression and type expressions, or a set of classifiers, that define the recognition logic for the legacy or ASDD profiler, respectively.
-As each expression or classifier is associated with a domain, the composition of the profile set determines which types of sensitive data may be detected by a profiling job use a particular profile set.
-Several built-in profile sets (see page 540) are available by default.
+A profile set contains a set of classifiers, that define the recognition logic for the ASDD profiler.
+As each classifier is associated with a domain, the composition of the profile set determines which types of sensitive data may be detected by a profiling job using a particular profile set.
+Several built-in profile sets (see page 549) are available by default.